gasduster99/sppComp/try1/try1_2.md

 <!--
  Because the
-species composition scale is bounded on [0, 1], in the presence of large variablitypredictive density may aggregate around the bounds   (i.e. these regions represent the densest packing of 95% probability under each predictive distribution).
+species composition scale is bounded on [0, 1], in the presence of large variablity predictive density may aggregate around the bounds   (i.e. these regions represent the densest packing of 95% probability under each predictive distribution).